dren-dk/FingerCNC/README.md

 |     8 | Speed		      | uint32_t | mm/s  | step size |  fixed |
 |     9 | Accel		      | uint8_t	 | mm/s² | step/ms²  |  fixed |

+=== Gearing (steps/mm)

+The number of steps per mm, you need the following bits of information to calculate it:
+* The number of physical full-steps on the motor per revolution.
+* The micro stepping setting of the motor driver.
+* The pitch of the lead screw.

+Typical bi-polar stepper motors have 200 steps per revolution (1.8 deg/step), though 400 steps also exist.

+Picking a micro stepping setting should be done so the largest possible steps can be used as accuracy and torque falls with higher micro stepping levels
+The highest torque is usually achived with half-stepping, so if that gives high enough resolution, then use that.

+The pitch of the screw is the length of advance per revolution, an M8 threaded rod has 1.5mm/rev and a tr8*2 lead screw has 2 mm/rev.

+As an example my machine uses a typical nema 14 motor with 200 steps/rev and I've set up half-stepping (2) and I'm using a Trapezoidal lead screw with a pich of 2mm/rev (tr8*2), so I get a gearing of 200 steps/rev * 2 / 2 mm/rev = 200 steps/mm

+Note that changing the gearing changes almost all other settings, because they are stored in steps, so if you change this setting all other settings must be re-done.

+=== Blade width (mm)

+The blade width is nominally the width of the blade, but due to inaccuracies that compound, the actual kerf ends up being larger than this, so while you might start out by setting the blade width to the measured width of the teeth of the blade, you might find that the joints end up being too loose.

+Adjusting the blade is done by cutting a joint and if the joint is too:
+* Loose: Increase blade width.
+* Tight: Decrease blade width.

+=== Space/Finger size (mm)

+Choose whatever size you want, as long as it's larger than the blade width.

+Thinner fingers give more surface to glue, so the joing might be stronger.

+=== Offset of home (mm)

+Distance from the fixed endstop to the home location of the blade.

+This should be set so the blade just misses the edge of the material.

+=== A/B Board

+Simply selects between the A and the B pattern, 0=A, 1=B, see the feature numbering section.

+=== Space

+Simply selects the space that's currently being cut, see the feature numbering section.

+=== Stride (%)

+Desired advance of the x axis between cuts in percent of the blade width, so a 3mm blade and 50% will give a desired advance of 1.5mm.

+The actual advance is calculated so it ends up fitting withe notch width, so a 5mm notch gives, 5 mm / 1.5mm = 3.33 cuts, which is impossible, so we round up to 4 cuts, which gives 5 mm / 4 cuts = 1.25 mm/cut advance.

+=== Min speed (mm/s)

+The mechanics, motor specifications and motor current all conspire to impose a limit on how fast the motor can run if jumping into motion from standing still.

+This speed must be found by experimentation, find the speed that causes problems and divide by at least 2

+=== Speed (mm/s)

+Like with Min speed the physical realities limit how fast the motor can move the x axis.

+This speed must be found by experimentation, find the speed that causes problems and divide by at least 2

+=== Acceleration (mm/s²)

+Accelerating from min speed to speed or vice versa is done by a fixed rate of acceleration.

+This value must be found by experimentation, find the value that causes problems and divide by at least 2